Part of the security infrastructure for AI agents

 Featureaim-core (local)AIM Server

-Ed25519 IdentityLocal keypairServer-issued + OIDC
+Ed25519 IdentityLocal keypairServer issued plus OIDC

-Audit LogJSON-lines filePostgreSQL + API
+Audit LogJSON lines filePostgreSQL plus API

-Capability PolicyYAML fileREST API + dashboard
+Capability PolicyYAML fileREST API plus dashboard

-InfrastructureNoneDocker / Kubernetes
+InfrastructureNoneDocker or Kubernetes